liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/01-setting-up-liferay-development/01-setting-up-liferay-development-intro.markdown

 3. Next, choose your workspace's location.
 Leave the default setting checked.
     This places your Liferay Workspace inside your Eclipse workspace.

+4. For *Liferay Version* select *7.1*.

-4. Check the *Download Liferay bundle* checkbox to automatically download and unzip a @product@ instance in your workspace.
+5. Check the *Download Liferay bundle* checkbox to automatically download and unzip a @product@ instance in your workspace.
 When prompted, name the server `liferay-tomcat-bundle`.

-5. Click *Finish* to create your Liferay Workspace.
+6. Click *Finish* to create your Liferay Workspace.
 This may take a while because Liferay @ide@ downloads the @product@ bundle in the background.

     ![Figure 2: Liferay @ide@ provides an easy-to-follow menu to create your Liferay Workspace.](../../../images/guestbook-workspace-menu.png)